justinrgarrard/world-of-naevis.net/data/archetypes/rogue_knife.md

 #### Trick Shots
 Starting at 9th level, you learn new techniques for throwing weapons.

-* **Fan of Knives**: You can use your action to make a throwing weapon attack against any number of creatures within 10 feet of a point you can see within your weapon’s range.
+* **Volley**: You can use your action to make a throwing weapon attack against any number of creatures within 10 feet of a point you can see within your weapon’s range.
 You must have ammunition for each target, as normal, and you make a separate attack roll for each target.

-* **Flurry of Knives**: When you use a bonus action to activate Two-Weapon Fighting, you can make two attacks instead of one.
+* **Fan of Knives**: You can use your action to make a throwing weapon attack against any number of creatures in a 15 foot cone in front of you, with a separate attack roll for each target.
+You must have ammunition for each target, as normal, and you make a separate attack roll for each target.
+Attacks made against creatures in melee range do not suffer from disadvantage.

 #### Reliable Marksmanship